 With the assistance of outside counsel, the Company voluntarily conducted an internal investigation that focused on the compliance of certain consulting and service agreements with federal healthcare laws and regulations, including those relating to fraud, waste and abuse.
-Based on this internal investigation, the Company voluntarily notified the OIG of the Company's internal investigation in November 2021.
+Based on this internal investigation, the Company voluntarily notified the Office of Inspector General of the U.S. Department of Health and Human Services ("OIG") of the Company's internal investigation in November 2021.
 The Company's interactions with regulatory authorities and the Company's related review of this matter are ongoing.
-The Company has a reserve of \$11.2 million in other long-term liabilities as of December 31, 2023 and 2022 on the Consolidated Balance Sheets for potential damages and liabilities primarily associated with the federal healthcare program revenue received by the Company in connection with the agreements at issue that were identified during the course of this internal investigation.
+The Company has a reserve of \$11.2 million in other long-term liabilities as of December 31, 2024 and 2023 on the Consolidated Balance Sheets for potential damages and liabilities primarily associated with the federal healthcare program revenue received by the Company in connection with the agreements at issue that were identified during the course of this internal investigation.
 This reserve reflects management's best estimate of the minimum probable loss associated with this matter.
 As a result of the internal investigation and ongoing interactions with regulatory authorities, the Company may accrue additional reserves for any related potential damages and liabilities arising out of this matter.
-The Company was notified on June 30, 2022 that the Department of Justice ("DOJ") will be participating in the investigation of this matter.
+The Company was notified on June 30, 2022, that the Department of Justice ("DOJ") will be participating in the investigation of this matter.
 At this time, the Company is unable to predict the duration, scope, result or related costs associated with any further investigation, including by the OIG, DOJ, or any other governmental authority, or what penalties or remedial actions they may seek.
 Accordingly, at this time, the Company is unable to estimate a range of possible loss in excess of the amount reserved.
-Any determination that the Company's operations or activities are not in compliance with existing laws or regulations, however, could result in the imposition of civil or criminal fines, penalties, disgorgement, restitution, equitable relief, exclusion from participation in federal healthcare progra
+Any determination that the Company's operations or related costs associated with existing laws or regulations, however, could result in the imposition of civil or criminal fines, penalties, disgorgement, restitution

-Note 16.
+Note 15.
 Related Party Transactions

-The Company has Advanced Diagnostics contracts with HOOKIPA Pharma, Inc., an entity with whom a director of the Company, Michael A. Kelly, was a director until April 2023.
-In connection with these contracts, the Company recognized \$0.4 million, \$0.4 million and \$0.5 million of revenue in the Consolidated Statements of Operations for the years ended December 31, 2023, 2022, and 2021, respectively.
+The Company has revenue contracts with HOOKIPA Pharma, Inc., an entity with whom a director of the Company, Michael A. Kelly, was a director until April 2023.
+In connection with these contracts, the Company recognized \$0.4 million and \$0.4 million of revenue in the Consolidated Statements of Operations for the years ended December 31, 2023 and 2022, respectively.
+There were no such amounts for the year ended December 31, 2024.

-The Company has Advanced Diagnostics contracts with CytomX Therapeutics, Inc., an entity with whom a director of the Company, Dr. Alison L. Hannah, was an officer at until September 2022, and the Company's former Chief Legal Officer, Halley E. Gilbert, is a director.
-In connection with these contracts, the Company recognized \$0.7 million for each of the years ended December 31, 2022 and 2021.
+The Company has revenue contracts with CytomX Therapeutics, Inc., an entity with whom a director of the Company, Dr. Alison L. Hannah, was an officer at until September 2022, and the Company's former Chief Legal Officer, Halley E. Gilbert, is a director.
+In connection with these contracts, the Company recognized \$0.7 million of revenue in the Consolidated Statements of Operations for the year ended December 31, 2022.
+There were no such amounts for the years ended December 31, 2023 and 2024.

-Note 17.
+Note 16.
 Segment Information